aedenj/cad-system-design/README.md

 * Authentication & Authorization: All users must authenticate and are authorized based on role following the principle of least privilege.
 AWS Cognito or custom IAM-integrated authentication can be used.
 * Encryption: All data is encrypted in transit and at rest.
 APIs are only accessible over HTTPS/TLS, and internal service calls also use TLS within the VPC.
 At rest, databases (RDS, DynamoDB, etc.) use AWS KMS-managed encryption keys so that all sensitive data on disks is encrypted.
 * Network Security: The system is deployed in a private AWS VPC with no direct internet exposure for backend instances.
 Only a load balancer or API gateway in a DMZ subnet accepts public traffic, and it forwards requests to the private application subnets.
 Security groups and network ACLs restrict access – e.g. database servers only accept connections from application servers on specific ports.
-* Monitoring & Protection: Something like CloudWatch and GuardDuty can be used to monitor for anomalies or intrusions.

 # Alternatives